Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 Municipal budgets are divided into two parts, operating budgets and capital budgets.
 Capital expenditure is money spent on developing new infrastructure such as water, electricity and local road networks.
 The money used for this capital expenditure comes in from loans raised or bonds issued by the municipality, conditional grants provided by other spheres of government, or cash retained from where operating revenue exceeds operating expenditure.

-Operating expenditure includes: employee costs; repairs and maintenance of infrastructure that has already been developed; purchases of electricity and water from bulk service providers such as Eskom and (in the case of Johannesburg) Rand Water2; the ‘finance costs’ of redeeming loans or bonds for infrastructure development; money set aside for bad debts resulting from consumers not paying for services consumed; and other more minor items.
+Operating expenditure includes: employee costs; repairs and maintenance of infrastructure that has already been developed; purchases of electricity and water from bulk service providers such as Eskom and (in the case of Johannesburg) Rand Water3; the ‘finance costs’ of redeeming loans or bonds for infrastructure development; money set aside for bad debts resulting from consumers not paying for services consumed; and other more minor items.
 A municipality’s operating revenue is derived mainly from property taxes (rates); service charges (where residents, businesses and other spheres of government pay tariffs for services consumed); and an annual transfer from the national fiscus known as the equitable share of nationally raised revenue.

 In municipal budgeting and accounting the money budgeted and actually raised for capital always precisely matches the expenditure.
 The trick is on the operating budget, where healthy finances require that a municipality: (a) ensures that revenue projected is actually realised at the end of the year, (b) keeps expenditure tightly within budget; and (c) does not allow actual expenditure to exceed actual revenue, resulting in a deficit on the operating budget.

-Figure 1 compares the budgeted and final actual operating revenue for the City of Johannesburg (CoJ) and the City of Cape Town (CCT) over the years 2008/09 to 2025/26, excluding capital transfers recognised.
-The figures are budgeted and audited actuals as recorded in the AFS, except for the last two financial years where the 2025/26 budget is used.
+Figure 1 compares the budgeted and final actual operating revenue for the City of Johannesburg (CoJ) and the City of Cape Town (CCT) over the years 2008/09 to 2025/26, excluding capital transfers recognised.2 Again, the figures are budgeted and audited actuals as recorded in the AFS, except for the last two financial years where the 2025/26 budget is used.
 An important note here is that the ‘actual revenue’ is revenue recognised as either received or owed by customers at the end of the financial year, and not all revenue actually received on payment: some billings may not be realised and are eventually written off as bad-debts.

 Three key points emerge from the figure.
 First, up until 2014/15 actual revenue recognised at the end of the financial year closely matched the original budgeted revenue in the City of Johannesburg.
 And in three of the six financial years audited actual revenue exceeded original budgets.
 Thereafter, actual revenue routinely dropped well below budgets (illustrated by the red shading between the budget and audited outcome lines).
 This suggests that prudent budgeting gave way to less realistic revenue expectations in the year before the 2016 municipal elections, with this situation worsening through the subsequent period of coalition governments.
 By contrast actual revenue exceeded budgeted revenue in almost every year in the City of Cape Town (as illustrated by the green shading between the budget and audited outcome lines), indicating far more credible budgets.